Ayeshashabbir01/study_buddy/README.md

         return redirect('home')
      return render(request, 'base/delete.html', {'obj': room})
 ```
-we can search  and count the rooms by using GET method.
+we can search  and count the  numbers of rooms by using GET method.
 ```py
 # studybud/templates/navbar.html
 <a href="/">